nikithajl/sql_review_env/README.md

 4. Receive updated observation, reward, and feedback.
 5. Continue until the task is solved or the maximum number of steps is reached.

+This makes the environment intentionally multi-step: agents can use grader feedback to refine their solution before the episode ends.

 Episodes terminate when:

 - the score is high enough for success
 - the maximum step limit is reached